When searching for a partner to help boost your company’s digital marketing ROI, you’ll likely come across both consultants and agencies.

 And, since they’re typically a one-person team, they may have more wiggle room when it comes to negotiating or working with your budget.

-With a consultant, you’ll always know who you’re dealing with.
+With an SEM consultant, you’ll always know who you’re dealing with.
 You can build a one-on-one relationship with that person and know exactly who you’re communicating with at any time.

 A marketing consultant can work with you to solve problems you don’t have answers to.
 On the other hand, a bigger company may opt for an agency because they’ve already identified problems internally, but don’t have the time or expertise to fix them themselves.